Sharibb/Obsidian-Cyber/Scripting/PowerShell/01-Priviledge Escalation.md

-Get all the .exes which have Everyone and User permissions:
+Get all the .exes in Program files which have Everyone and User permissions:

 ```powershell